Sjerver/smtVV-rando/README.md

 - Special fusions are randomized and will require demons of a lower level than the result
 - Demons obtained from quests can be their randomized replacements at the same level as the original demon
 - Stats of demons can be randomized
+- Resistances of demons and bosses can be randomized
+- Voices of demons can be randomized
+- Navigators can be randomized

 Unique Skill Inheritance:
 - Vanilla: Unique skills can only show up on the skill's original owner